The fort and the factory

 The first major clearance work was carried out in 2005/06 by volunteer work parties who removed vast quantities of debris including many tons of paper.

-Little happened in 2007, then in 2008, a small group of 6 volunteers started working on a regular basis clearing and restoring key features.
+Then in 2008, a small group of six volunteers started working on a regular basis clearing and restoring key features.
 They are still doing this and in 2011 uncovered one of the gun racers on top of the fort.

 A second group of volunteers give guided tours at least twice a month during the main season.